Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0130: I corrected the error and run the application again... its working well.

 0135: Edited the _Layout.cshtml file... move the Category link to the dropdown menu and run the application...
 Running successfully.

+0159: Edited Index.cshtml file and run the appliation ... now I am going to add the category.js file and write the in that file which is available in
+	  Assignment-2 file.

+0201: Run the application successfully...

+0202: Added the Upsert.cshtml view in the Category folder and write code in it.

+0203: Created two empty view files in the shared folder named _CreateAndBackToListButton.cshtml and _EditAndBackToListButton.cshtml.
+	  Edited both files.

+0205: added asp-sction in the Upsert.cshtml file. and changed TITLE to @title and run the application successfully.